sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting/5_functions.md

 Keen observers will notice two things:
 1. Despite appearing as a `CXXMethodDecl` in the AST, the `distance` class member function declaration is also annotated by this visitor.
 This is because `CXXMethodDecl` nodes derive from `FunctionDecl`, marking them eligible for being visited by `VisitFunctionDecl`.
 Note that this behavior extends to non-static class functions, constructors, and destructors.
-2. Function templates are annotated by this visitor.
+2. Template function declarations / definitions are also annotated by this visitor.
 While `FunctionTemplateDecl` nodes do not derive from `FunctionDecl`, each `FunctionTemplateDecl` node in the AST contains a child `FunctionDecl` representing the function declaration / definition itself.
+An example of this can be seen on line 3 of the AST above, corresponding to the `FunctionDecl` node of the definition of the `equal` template function.

 For annotating the names of function declarations and definitions, it would seem the `FunctionDecl` visitor is all we need.
-However, we will still implement a visitor function for `FunctionTemplateDecl` nodes, and revisit it later.
+However, we will still implement a visitor function to visit `FunctionTemplateDecl` nodes, and revisit it later.
 For now, the implementation of the `VisitFunctionTemplateDecl` visitor is identical to `VisitFunctionDecl` and is omitted for brevity.

 In regard to `CXXMethodDecl` nodes, the `VisitCXXMethodDecl` visitor function is skipped entirely - for this syntax highlighting solution, class functions, including class constructors and destructors, should be highlighted the same as regular functions.